Are Romantic Relationships Good for Your Self-Esteem?

 The authors described several reasons for believing that romantic relationships would be good for people’s self-esteem.

-But all these supposed benefits of starting a romantic relationship did not pan out if the relationship was short-lived or if it was not a very good relationship.
+But all these supposed benefits of starting a romantic relationship did not pan out if the relationship was short-lived or not very good.

 There’s another important reason (that the authors did not mention) for why people in romantic relationships should have enjoyed higher self-esteem: They are viewed more positively by other people.
 Studies from countries such as the United States and Germany have shown that people who are single are judged more harshly than people who are married or in romantic relationships.
 Studies focusing specifically on young adults have shown that their romantic relationship status matters to their social status.
 Those who were currently in a romantic relationship were regarded more positively than those who were not, and those who had previous romantic relationship experience were evaluated in more flattering ways than those who had no previous romantic relationship experience.

 People in romantic relationships are getting social affirmation.
 They have their social inclusion, their new role, and their progress toward what may be an important life goal.
-But none of that is enough to enhance their self-esteem if the relationship doesn’t last very long or if it is a lousy relationship.
-In fact, people who get into a new romantic relationship, only to experience a break-up before a year is up, end up with worse self-esteem than those who stay single.
+But none of that is enough to enhance their self-esteem if the relationship doesn’t last very long, or if it is a lousy relationship.
+In fact, people who get into a new romantic relationship, only to experience a breakup before a year is over, end up with worse self-esteem than those who stay single.

 This was not the first study to show that getting married does nothing for a person’s self-esteem.
 In a previous study (that was not limited to young adults), people who got married enjoyed no greater self-esteem than those who stayed single.
 When the married people were divided into those who had been married for less than four years and those who had been married for at least four years, there was still no self-esteem boost for either group.